 So is the positioning of pencil marks.
 Look again at that first diagram of number scanned candidates.
 Notice how the logical information highlighted in the line marked diagram is obscured in the keypad cloud.
 Note how wasteful it is to be digging this information out of the keypad display, as it gradually melts away.
 The same values are reported twice.
 Once by symbol and again by position.
 Sysudoku uses position for useful information.

 Sysudoku pages and posts give readers a compact record of basic moves, a basic trace.
 With this trace, and a grid diagram, the reader can step through the exact Basic path, seeing the current grid as every move is made.
 Even better, no explanation is given for any move in the trace.
 This saves space, but it means that explaining is done by the reader, an ideal situation for gaining solving experience.

 Although tracing is very useful when you are sharing solving logic with others, or uncovering where you went wrong when a contradiction occurs, this doesn’t mean that trace writing is a normal part of Sudoku solving.
 Conventions are observed so that readers can write traces that match with Sysudoku traces for confirmation.
 These are described in the Sysudoku Traces page on the menu bar.
 But you don’t need to know them to read Sysudoku traces.
 The simple rules of trace reading are covered in the walk through example of Begin with the Bypass.

 Sounds Like a Plan?

-Sysudoku Basic anticipates your exploration and enjoyment of Sudoku of all levels.
-Please continue down the pyramid of pages of this Guide, starting with the bypass.
+Sysudoku Basic prepares for exploration and enjoyment of Sudoku of all levels.
+Please continue down the pyramid of pages of this Guide, starting with the walkthrough introduction to tracing and the bypass.